Country Director's Message

 MESSAGE FROM COUNTRY DIRECTOR - 2020

-The COVID-19 pandemic has for example shown us the relation between sanitation and public health.
+The emergence of the COVID-19 pandemic has shown us the relation between sanitation and public health and the need to priotize waste management.
 In the last few months we have seen governments sanitizing public places and disseminating public messages for people to wash hands frequently and dispose waste properly.

 At Clean Up Kenya, through our various programs, we continue to pursue the goals to protect and care, to highlight issues, and to defend the constitutional right to a clean Kenya.

 We continually call upon all stakeholders to join us in this noble cause.
 Our sacrifices and contributions, knowledge and resources, will deliver a Kenya we are all proud of.
 No one should be left behind – it’s a time for solidarity and social responsibility.

 More than before we require your support to help us pursue the dream of clean neighborhoods in Kenya